bitkap/Bitkap_tests/ReadMe.md

 We expect from you to :

-- **Ensure we can build  and run your project ** : Please use any technology that you know to let us easyly test an run your result.
-Give us also few and clear instructions about.
+- **Ensure we can build  and run your project** : Please use any technology that you know to let us easyly test an run your result.
+Give us also few and clear instructions about how to proceed.

 - **Give your best work** : Dot not consider this as a simple exercice but approach it like any real project.
 Apply all that you know to produce the best work.